szyperlux/extrema-detection-methods/README.md

 Comparison of various methods used to detect local highs and lows in time series in the context of automated trend analysis.
-This repository is in addition to an article posted on Medium.com.
+This repository is in addition to an article posted on [Medium.com](https://medium.com).

 ## Quick Start

-Simply run any of 01* scripts:
+Simply run any of 01* scripts, e.g.:

 ```bash
 python 01_argrelmax.py